UCLeuvenLimburg/scripting-exercises/README.md

 implement helper functions, check them, etc.

 We do not care *how* you solve the problem.
-You are free to use all of the functionality Python provides.
+You are free to use all of the functionalities Python provides.
 It is not our goal to have you write complex algorithms.
 So, please do not write your own `sum` function, use the built-in one.
 You will see that Python has *a lot* of built-in functions